There are two core services inside Studiosity.

 The Writing Feedback service is for when students think, "I've gone as far as I can on this draft, now I don't know how to improve it."
 This service lets a student upload a draft written assignment and receive formative feedback from an English language specialist in less than 24 hours.
 The feedback is based on critical, core writing skills, such as spelling/grammar, structure, and choice of language.
 It helps students think about where they might focus their attention and add more thought.

 How Studiosity works for students:

-Teachers know that half of a child's school learning is hidden, "invisible," after hours when they study alone at night.
+Teachers know that half of a child's school learning is hidden, "invisible," after hours when they study alone at night or on weekends.

 Even the most skilled classroom teachers can't see how every student coped with the previous night's homework, their process for completing an assignment or writing a draft.
 Some students are more proactive than others, some are quiet, and a 90-minute class isn't enough to address the individual needs of 25 students whilst also progressing the curriculum.

 With Studiosity, those invisible moments of student frustration are uncovered, and supported.

 Immediate study support impacts a student’s academic self-efficacy and future learning progression.
 A literature review by Dr Gerard Calnin (2017) pinpoints driving forces on a student's performance - including timely, regular feedback from "a more knowledgeable other" (see the graphic below).
 It identifies that immediate, positive support experiences assist progression towards goals, and negative experiences, such as the inability to complete tasks, can throw a student back in their learning progress.
 This can be avoided with timely intervention and formative feedback that helps them to succeed and progress towards their academic goals.

 With Studiosity, timely, personalised feedback can finally be delivered in practice, at scale.

 Graphic: Calnin, G. (2017), The life course model of driving and resisting forces of learning progression